ads-mirrors/auditing.testssl.sh/Dockerfile.md

 ## Usage

 Run the image with `testssl.sh` options appended (default is `--help`).
-The container entrypoint is already set to `testsl.sh` as the command for convenience.
+The container entrypoint is already set to `testsl.sh` for convenience.

 ```bash
 docker run --rm -it ghcr.io/testssl/testssl.sh:3.2 --fs github.com